 Salt Lake Magazine’s premier summer food event – Tastemakers – is back for 2017, and also it’s seventh year.
-Apparently the de rigueur gift for such an anniversary is copper, so I’ll force myself to raise a copper mug with a Moscow Mule this weekend.
+Apparently the de rigueur gift for such an anniversary is copper, so I’ll force myself to raise a copper mug (affiliate link, we earn a small referral fee on purchases) with a Moscow Mule this weekend.
 It’d be impolite not to.

 For this years event its all change from the past few years.
 The two-day food and wine progressive tasting event will be shedding its former digs at Gallivan Plaza, and instead setup shop at The Gateway on June 8th and 9th (5-10 p.m.) each day.
 If you’ve not been before, this years event promises to be the best yet.